-The XBinder distribution contains a command-line compiler executable as well as a graphical user interface (GUI) wizard that can aid in the specification of compiler options.
-This section describes how to run the command-line version; the operation of the GUI is described in the online help files built into the wizard.
+The XBinder distribution contains a command-line compiler executable.
+This section describes how to run the command-line version executable.

 To test if XBinder was successfully installed, enter xbinder with no parameters as follows (note: if you have not updated your PATH variable, you will need to enter the full pathname):